-To apply for H&C application, you have to establish that you will suffer a life of extreme hardship if sent to your home country.
+To apply for an H&C application, you have to establish that you will suffer a life of extreme hardship if sent to your home country.

 How Can a Person Qualify for Humanitarian & Compassionate Application?

 H and C applications are for people without legal status and with no other options available to them.
 Some important factors for having a successful application under H & C grounds are:

 - If you have family ties to Canada

 - If you are employed in Canada, although you are without a work permit.

 - If you are studying in Canada without a valid study permit